 If you're still deciding what you're going to cook, you can put those recipe books down because it doesn't get better than this Lamb and Carrot Recipe from Mike Reid of M Restaurants.

-Read on to discover Mike's recipe, and remember to shop our Parson's Nose Easter Collection to get the best cuts available.
+Read on to discover Mike's recipe, and remember to shop our Parson's Nose Meat Collection to get the best cuts available.

 four 2-rib lamb cutlets, at room temperature